Scaleup-Excellenteam/chess-ex1-CheesiePy/README.md

 # C++ Multithreaded Chess AI 🤖

-> A powerful command-line chess engine featuring a smart AI opponent that uses C++ multithreading to find the best move with incredible speed.
+Welcome to a classic game of chess with a modern twist!
+This project brings the timeless strategy game to your command line, powered by a C++ engine.
+It handles all game logic, from piece movement to validating complex states like check and checkmate.
+The standout feature is the intelligent AI opponent that uses a multithreaded minimax algorithm to find the optimal move, making for a challenging and responsive gameplay experience.

 <div align="center">
     <img src="https://img.shields.io/badge/Language-C++-blue.svg" alt="Language C++">